synrc/n2o/README.md

 Now you can try: [http://localhost:8000](http://localhost:8000)

-NOTE: on Linux you should do at first
+BSD NODE: on BSD you should use gmake instead of make LINUX NOTE: on Linux you should do at first:

     $ sudo apt-get install inotify-tools

 Start yourself depending N2O core
 ---------------------------------